beta-decay/Fourier/README.md

 # Fourier
 **Fourier** is a golfing language with a very obfuscated syntax.
-It is still undergoing development as of May 2017.
+It is no longer undergoing development as of January 2018.
+For a more usable version of Fourier, use [Noether](https://github.com/beta-decay/Noether).

 Syntax
 ------